-Also of note, the department has established a summer research program in Taiwan in cooperation with Tunghai University.
-One of our long-term goals is to continue this relationship and increase the number of students participating in the program.
+With respect to the summer research program in Taiwan in cooperation with Tunghai University, one of our long-term goals is to continue this relationship and increase the number of students participating in the program.
 Three students participated in the program in the summer of 2011, and 5 students participated in the summer of 2012.
-Five students are participating in the summer of 2014.
+Five students participated in the summer of 2014.

 Approval by the Committee on Professional Training of the American Chemical Society; excellent facilities; a dynamic curriculum that evolves to meet the needs of our students; students demonstrating performance learning; an active and engaged faculty.
 What does it add up to?
-According to information from the Career Center, a comprehensive success rate of 100% for chemistry graduates from 2003-2013.
+According to information from the Career Center, a comprehensive success rate of 100% for chemistry graduates from 2004-2014.